mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 # Documentation Style Guide

 When writing for Mattermost, always think about the audience that will be reading your writing.
 Mattermost’s audience can vary, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
-It must be accurate and clear, be presented with a style and tone that is appropriate for technical or educational content, and easy to navigate.
+It must be accurate and clear, presented with a style and tone that is appropriate for technical or educational content, and easy to navigate.

 An exception is **Customer Education** content where the audience is placed at the center of attention, as opposed to technical documentation where it is the document's content that is the primary focus.